spacing pixel spacing pixel spacing pixel

 The HEADER control identifies the GIF type and base size of the image.
 The most common type follows the GIF "89a" (that's 'a' as in animated) specification.

 The LOOP control specifies how many times the series of images will be presented.
 While many animated GIFs are on infinite loop, this can be distracting to the user.
-This 'noframes' GIF cycles 5 times.
+This 'noframes' GIF cycles 5 times and then stops.

 letter 'f' f.gif